mustgundogdu/Research/PrestaShop/ReflectedXSS_1.7.7.4.md

 > /modules/contactform/contactform.php
 ![](https://github.com/mustgundogdu/Research/blob/main/PrestaShop/CodePart.PNG)

+>Note: Some parameters have been changed by the company using the application.

 ### Description
 The PrestaShop web application lead the message value without any sanitization on contact-form .The attacker could be inject xss payload with changes the HTTP 'post' request to Http 'get' request for exploitation.
 That Exploitation shown belows.